 Ned Kelly was executed at Melbourne Gaol at 10am on 11 November 1880.

 Kelly Gang's legacy

-Despite their crimes, Ned Kelly and the Kelly Gang became Australian folklore heroes.
+Despite their crimes, Ned Kelly and the Kelly Gang became infamous figures in Australian history.
 Today, Kelly’s defence of his family and his stance against corrupt officials is to some extent celebrated.
 However, many contemporaries of Kelly, including police, government officers and members of the wider Victorian public, knew him as a thief and a murderer.